ApptuitAI/apptuit-py/README.md

 #### Sending data using send_timeseries() API
 The `send` API works with a list of DataPoint objects.
 Creating each DataPoint object involves validating the metric name and the tags.
-If you are creating thousands of DataPoint objects with the metric name and tags, it can quickly get very expensive.
+If we are creating thousands of DataPoint objects with the metric name and tags, it can quickly get very expensive.
 In order to avoid that overhead, there is an alternative `send_timeseries` API as well, which accepts a list of `TimeSeries` objects.
-This is much more convenient as you need to create a `TimeSeries` object with a metric name and tags.
-Thereafter you can add points to that timeseries object by calling its `add_point()` method.
+This is much more convenient as we need to create a `TimeSeries` object with a metric name and tags.
+Thereafter we can add points to that timeseries object by calling its `add_point()` method.
 This avoids creation of DataPoint objects and the overhead of the tag validation.

 Following is an example from a scraper we run internally.
 We call an HTTP API, get a JSON response and send it to us in the